hifizz/event-bus/README.md

 eventBus.emit("open", "hello, you are cute.");
 ```

 As default, eventBus is a global object.
-But you can import the eventBus constructor for create a new EventBus or
+But you can import the eventBus constructor for create a new EventBus or inherit it.